 The plot’s premise catches the Crown Prince Yi-change in a Joseon-period political conspiracy.
 Without spoiling the details too much, the overarching plot has him compelled to undertake an investigation on the spreading undead plague that has engulfed the southern provinces of the empire and (spoiler alert) the emperor himself.
 And so the journey of the crown prince begins aided by Seo-bi, a physician, and the enigmatic plus-one, Yeong-shin, as the people of the realm remain clueless as to what is going down.
 It also foreshadows a conspiracy plot heavily with Minister Cho Hak-ju set up as the stereotypical evil mastermind who plans to take the throne for himself.

-Kingdom Season 2 Release Date: When will it premiere?
+Kingdom Season Release Date:

 Kingdom season 1 released on January 25, 2019.
 Netflix’s recent attempts to make their international presence stronger by the day have not gone unnoticed.
 For one, their multi-million dollar investment into becoming a mainstream anime distributor has been well-documented, and the bigger agenda and reasons for pushing towards a larger international subscriber base becomes clearer once we look at the numbers – over the last two years, there is much more traffic in the rest of the world than there is in the U.S. for Netflix, the latter being the primary market they set up shop in.